-No single customer accounted for more than 10% of the Company's consolidated revenues for the years ended July 31, 2021, 2020 and 2019.
-As of July 31, 2021 and 2020, no customer accounted for more than 10% of the Company's consolidated accounts receivable.
+No single customer accounted for more than 10% of the Company's consolidated revenues for the years ended July 31, 2022, 2021 and 2020.

 Property and Equipment

 Property and equipment is stated at cost, less accumulated depreciation and amortization.
 Property and leasehold improvements are amortized on a straight-line basis over the shorter of the lease term or the estimated useful lives of the respective improvements, which is between seven and ten years.
 Significant improvements which substantially extend the useful lives of assets are capitalized.
 Expenditures for maintenance and repairs are charged to expense as incurred.
 Depreciation and amortization are computed on a straight-line basis over the estimated useful lives: three to seven years for internally developed or purchased software; three to twenty years for transportation and other equipment; three to five years for office furniture and equipment; and seven to forty years or the lease term, whichever is shorter, for buildings and improvements.
 Amortization of equipment under finance leases is included in depreciation expense.